w00kie-n00kie/TheWinchester/README.md

  - Enable/Disable Zombie Rage
  - Wandering Horde Frequency - Sets a range of how often wandering hordes spawn. i.e. 2 - 14 hours means a wandering horde will spawn much quick than normal
  - Wandering Horde Multiplier - Sets how many zombies spawn in wandering hordes.
 This is a multipler so the higher the number the more zombies that will spawn.
- - Max Claim Count - Sets maximum number of Land Claim Blocks each player can have active at one time!
+ - Max Claim Count - Sets maximum number of Land Claim Blocks each player can have active at one time.

 Video Options (These settings are set on a per player basis and each player can change their own values)
  - Show/Hide Crosshair